vegood/TestProject/readme.txt

-Git is a Good Tools!
+Git is a Good Nice Tools!
 Hello World!

+The second modify!